Hair Peace Salon: Gipsy and in Tune (2007–2009)

 The official video on the self-titled lead single of the EP "Hover" featuring new band member Konstantin Karman was filmed in February 2008 to be showcased on the television program «Pro движение+».

 In March 2008 the lead guitarist Vadim Isaev left the band.
 That was a hit during the record sessions of the upcoming EP, and although the band tried to find a new solo guitarist, these efforts fell short.
 Despite this, the remained quartet decided neither to slow their recording tempo, nor to decrease the number of live performances.
 They took the second place in the contest "Музыкальный спарринг".
 The very first presentation of the EP In Tune was held in the "Bronx" club on its release date on 1 November 2008 supported by the folk band Akana-NHS with Irena Kotvitskaya and Rusya from Indiga.
 This CD had four songs, including one bonus track.

-As a winner of preliminary rounds together with the Open Space, in January 2009 the band played on the local final of the Bandscan festival, the final of which had to be taken place in Sweden, but they took the second place after The Toobes.
-The official video on the single "In Tune" was shot in February, and the full edited clip went on public in December.
-During the springtime, drummer Artur Luchkov left the band as a result of disagreements within Hair Peace Salon, but after brief searching Alexey Kuznetsov, ex-member of Prophetic Dream, Iris7, and some other bands, was seated in the drum chair.
+As a winner of preliminary rounds together with the Open Space, in January 2009 the band played in the local final of the Bandscan festival, the final of which had to be taken place in Sweden, but they took the second place after The Toobes.
+The official video of the single "In Tune" was shot in February, and the full edited clip went on public in December.
+During the springtime, drummer Artur Luchkov left the band as a result of disagreements within Hair Peace Salon, but after brief searching Alexey Kuznetsov, an ex-member of Prophetic Dream, Iris7, and some other bands, was seated in the drum chair.